New Approaches: Alternative Materials and Processes In Jewelry/Object Making

-During this workshop students will explore various ways to incorporate alternative materials that complement their metal designs.
-This class is for those with an interest in adding new texture, color and movement into their work.
+Students will explore various ways to incorporate alternative materials that complement their metal designs.
+This class is for those with an interest in adding new texture, color, and movement into their work.
 Participants will gain a broader knowledge of working across various materials and develop a better understanding of how their decisions are reflected in the jewelry or objects they create.
-Class demonstrations include metal cold connections, mechanisms and attachments.
-Discussions center on how to work within material families such as woods, fibers, rubbers and plastics.
+Class demonstrations include metal cold connections, mechanisms, and attachments.
+Discussions center on how to work within material families such as woods, fibers, rubbers, and plastics.
 Open to all skill levels.

 Registration Opens February 1, 2021.